huangsvengood/WavDocs/docs/feature_guide/travel_router/parental_wifi.md

 1 .
 Open the browser, enter wavlogin.link, and enter the password to enter the router management page.

 2 .
-Click __"More Settings > Parental Control > Scheduled Internet Access"__.
+Click __"More Settings > Parental Control > WiFi Scheduling"__.
 A total of two restriction rules can be set.
 Click the button next to Rule 1 or 2 to set the restriction rule.

 3 .
 This rule is used to control the opening and closing time of the router's wireless network (except the guest network).
 	<div style="text-align: center;">